-Indigents who do not collect their free tokens at Eskom they will be taken off the Eskom roll and will have to re-register.
+Indigents who do not collect their free tokens from Eskom for three (3) consecutive months may be removed from the Eskom roll and will have to re-register.
 Any meter tampering will result in the subsidisation to be withdrawn.

 Where electricity is supplied by Eskom, the Council will enter into a service level agreement with Eskom to pay over the subsidy for indigent consumers qualifying in terms of this policy.